 Summer JUNIOR English camp in NYC

-Our Summer Teen English camp in New York is designed for students aged 13 to 18 years old.
-The camp includes general English classes, full board accommodation in twin rooms in a local host family (recruited by us!) or a residence in the heart of Brooklyn Heights, as well as a full program of supervised activities and excursions.
+Our Summer Teen English camp in New York is designed for 14 to 17 year olds years old.
+The camp includes English sessions, full board accommodation in twin rooms in a local host family (recruited by us!) or a residence in the heart of Brooklyn Heights, as well as a full schedule of supervised activities and excursions.

-To immerse students in NYC life and culture, our English classes take place throughout New York, in Dumbo (Brooklyn), Essex Market (Lower East Side), Brookfield Place (Battery Park, Industry City (Brooklyn) and Bryant Park (Midtown).
-The city becomes the students’ classroom!
-The locations have been carefully chosen based on comfort, space, ease of access, points of interest close by, proximity of public restrooms…
+To immerse you in NYC life and culture, our English sessions take place throughout New York, in Dumbo (Brooklyn), Essex Market (Lower East Side), Brookfield Place (Battery Park, Industry City (Brooklyn) and Bryant Park (Midtown).
+Let the city be your guide!

-By choosing our Summer Teen English summer camp, students can also help the environment!
-They can enjoy the benefits of natural sunlight, shade, and the breeze, rather than being inside a classroom with AC and artificial light!
-If you care about the climate, this summer English course is for you!
+By choosing our Summer Teen English summer camp, you can also help the environment!
+You can enjoy the benefits of natural sunlight, shade, and the breeze, rather than being inside a classroom with AC and artificial light!
+If you care about the climate, this summer English camp is for you!

 View our Summer Juniors photo Gallery